amd64fox/Enable-devtools-Spotify/README.md

 <h2>Requirements:</h2>

 - Spotify Desktop or Microsoft Store version

+> [!IMPORTANT]
-- Spotify client must already be installed and logged in
+ Spotify client must already be installed and logged in

 <h2>What does the script do?</h2>

 - <strong>Activates the main developer options in the menu</strong>
 - <strong>Activates the developer menu on the right mouse click</strong>
-- <strong>Activates Debug Tools</strong>
+- <strong>Loads additional resources to enable cosmos debugger and utils</strong>
 - <strong>After closing the client, all developer menus will be disabled</strong>

 <h2>Quick start:</h2>